CAAPIM/apim-charts/charts/portal/README.md

 **Important Dependencies:**
 - When `portal.intelligence.enabled: true`, the following subcharts are automatically deployed:
   - **Kafka**: Required for message streaming (should be configured with 3+ replicas for production)
-- Intelligence does NOT require SeaweedFS or S3 storage

 | Parameter | Description | Default |
 | --- | --- | --- |